 When we’re organised, there’s no waste.
 For example, I always plan to make something like this vegan macaro-no-cheese the next day to use up the remainder of the can of milk before it goes off.
 However, sometimes life happens, and the coconut milk doesn’t get used in time.

 What to do?
 Well, I recently learned that you can in fact freeze your leftover coconut milk!
-Yes, you can do that – here’s how!
+Yes, you can do that – here’s the full how-to!